-Getty Fire Threatens Homes, Snarls Traffic In LA As Blazes Rage On Farther North
+Northern California Blaze Grows As Firefighters Prepare For New Winds

+But the new winds forecast for Tuesday have caused Pacific Gas & Electric to issue a new warning that some 605,000 customers in 29 counties could have their power shutdown in order to prevent more wildfires.
+The warning came even as the utility was trying to restore power to some of the 900,000 customers in Northern and Central California who were left in the dark over the weekend.

+The beleaguered utility admitted Monday that its power lines may have started two small fires in the Bay Area suburb of Lafayette, about 20 miles east of San Francisco.

-Already facing dangerous wildfires across California, including a little-contained blaze ravaging tens of thousands of acres in the north, the state's firefighters are now dealing with a new threat much farther south.
-The Getty Fire, which ignited before dawn Monday in the hills north of Los Angeles, has ridden high winds to consume some 500 acres of land so far.
+State firefighters were also dealing with a new threat much farther south.
+The Getty Fire, which ignited before dawn Monday in the hills north of Los Angeles, had ridden high winds to consume some 618 acres of land so far.

-"We have over 500 firefighters on the line right now, in some of the most challenging topography of Los Angeles," Mayor Eric Garcetti said at a news conference Monday.
-He said the fire broke out around 1:30 a.m.
+The Getty Fire was only 5% contained, Los Angeles Mayor Eric Garcetti said at a news conference Monday.
+He said earlier that the fire broke out around 1:30 a.m.
 PT, adjacent to Interstate 405 — the busiest highway in the U.S.

 The fire shut down the southbound lanes of a significant chunk of the 405 freeway Monday morning, and local authorities have ordered mandatory evacuations for an area encompassing some 10,000 structures.
+Eight structures have been destroyed and six structures have been damaged.
 Social media swarmed with posts from residents telling of being rousted from their homes in the morning's wee hours — including, it appears, Los Angeles Laker LeBron James and former California Gov. Arnold Schwarzenegger.

 The #GettyFire is now moving down the hillside towards the 405 Fwy.
 I’m all the way on the northbound side, and I can feel the heat from the flames! @CBSLA pic.twitter.com/02bE4VcWNo— Tina Patel (@tina_patel) October 28, 2019

 The Getty Center, the museum in the area for which the fire is named, said Monday that it remains safe from the blaze — even if it is cloaked in the fire's eerie orange hues.
+Over 1100 firefighters are battling that blaze.

 Photos of Getty, 8am PT. #GettyCenter and #GettyVilla remain safe from #GettyFire to the north.— J. Paul Getty Museum (@GettyMuseum) October 28, 2019